What is DKIM?

 - Now, follow steps that appear on-screen.
 These instructions require you to create a CNAME entry in your DNS records.
 If you need assistance with this step, we recommend you contact your DNS provider for assistance because the steps may vary depending on your provider.
 Below are links to help articles of several common DNS providers to help you.
 For most of the providers listed below, remove your domain name from the URL in step 2 and use that value for the Host.
 For example, if the URL is "d5e8e10f-67fd-4e29-87dd-58f7b3760b10._domainkey.yourdomain.com", use only "d5e8e10f-67fd-4e29-87dd-58f7b3760b10._domainkey" for the Host value.

 Important Note!
 Some DNS providers are not compatible with this method of DKIM

 In the last step, you'll click the Verify button at the bottom of the window to continue.
-Infusionsoft will attempt to validate the CNAME record you created in your DNS.
-The record must be live in order for your Infusionsoft account to successfully validate it.
-If the record cannot be verified, wait until the Time-To-Live (TTL) settting of your DNS provider has passed, and try to validate again by clicking the Retry Validation link.
+Keap will attempt to validate the CNAME record you created in your DNS.
+The record must be live in order for your Keap account to successfully validate it.
+If the record cannot be verified, wait until the Time-To-Live (TTL) setting of your DNS provider has passed, and try to validate again by clicking the Retry Validation link.

-Once the domain has been verified, Infusionsoft will begin using DKIM when sending emails on your behalf.
+Once the domain has been verified, Keap will begin using DKIM when sending emails on your behalf.